FAQ

 How large a corpus can it handle?

-The default vector backend brute-forces cosine similarity in Python, which works well up to roughly 100k embeddings.
-Beyond that, install the sqlite-vec backend (pip install engrava[vec], then set extensions.vector.backend: sqlite-vec) for indexed vector search.
-FTS5 scales well independently.
-SQLite itself has been exercised into the multi-GB / millions-of-thoughts range.
+The default vector backend brute-forces cosine similarity in Python, which keeps small and medium stores simple to inspect.
+When corpus size makes brute-force vector search too expensive, install the sqlite-vec backend (pip install engrava[vec], then set extensions.vector.backend: sqlite-vec) for indexed vector search.
+FTS5 scales independently.
 See Known Limitations.

 Can multiple processes or tasks use the same store at once?